atturnbull/ios-library/Example/README.md

-# Qwasi
+# Qwasi Example

 The Qwasi `ios-library` provides a convenient method for accessing the Qwasi JSON-RPC API.
+This example project outlines the proper way to utilize the library, as well as various build settings.

 ##Requirements: